cs10/fa16/checkoffs.md

 * Demonstrate traceroute.
 Explain what information is being shown.
 * Pick a website of your choosing and get the page source.
 What language is the page source written in?

+#Week 12: Lab 16

+##Lab 16: Besides Blocks: Welcome to Python {#lab16}

+**Required**

+* What is the difference between the syntax of one equals sign <code>=</code> vs. a double equals sign <code>==</code> in Python?
+* What is 0-indexing, and why is it relevant to string manipulation and loops in Python?
+* Run the “python virus.py run_tests” command to check that all the exercises work.

+**More Self-Check Questions**

+* Show how to create a substring from a string.
+* Show how to open the Python interpreter and run a script.
+* What is a directory?
+* How do you make a directory, enter a directory, and check what is inside your current directory?

 <!-- Keep the /div at the bottom -->
 </div>